roesta07/A-simple-Business-Question/README.md

 We can already see some association along all the variables.
 We can also calculate covariance if we want relationship in numbers.

 ### Model-1
-Our model will assume that profit will be distributed Normally:
+Our model will assume that profit will be distributed Normally:<br/>
  *Mathematically;*<br/>
 &nbsp;&nbsp;&nbsp;- Intercept&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![intercept](https://latex.codecogs.com/png.latex?a%5Csim%20Normal%280%2C0.5%29)<br/>
 &nbsp;&nbsp;&nbsp;- Beta(marketing)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Beta(marketing)](https://latex.codecogs.com/png.latex?bM%20%5Csim%20Normal%280%2C0.5%29)<br/>